kmmsks/hilmo_identify_episodes/README.md

 **1996&ndash;2018** | ICD-10 | Data is convergent enough to be processed together.
 Refer to Hilmo manuals concerning the minor changes in the data between years.
 **2019 ->** | ICD-10 | some major changes in the variables.
 Not covered in this script yet.

+Primary care data is covered int registers since 2011.
+In section 5, a brief description is given.

 ## 1. Data Input: